a-b-street/abstreet/docs/design/notes/code.md

 semantics on top.
 Except bus stops and routes crept it, and map edits lived there.
 Separate control layer is just awkward.

+Sim layering is bit tricky...

+- mechanics/ layer handles implementing individual trip legs
+- trips should be invoked by mechanics/ and spawning to handle transitions and cause effects in mechanics layer
+- scheduler will ultimately become the generic DES driver probably. right now, it spawns peds and cars and handles retrying.
+- spawn layer will feed commands to scheduler at the right time. only purpose is to avoid doing all the pathfinding upfront -- maybe we have things spawning from borders over a very long period of time.
+- something above this layer takes some constraints to spawn things, uses RNG to populate unfilled things, and then calls spawn layer.
+- this is called by interactive UI and tests and scenario (which is a more succinct description of lots of these commands)

 ## IDs

 Should LaneID have LaneType bundled in for convenience?
 CarID and VehicleType?